Skip to definition.

 Derived forms: softer, softest

-See also: brushed, cheeselike, clement, compressible, conciliative, conciliatory, continuant, cottony, cushioned, cushiony, demulcent, downlike, downy, dull, easy, emollient, euphonious, falling, flaccid, fleecy, flocculent, flossy, fluffy, fricative, gentle, hardness, hushed, intensity, light, little, loudness, low, low-toned, mellow, mild, muffled, murmuring, murmurous, mushy, muted, napped, overstuffed, padded, palatal, palatalised [Brit], palatalized, permissive, pianissimo, pianissimo assai, qualitative, quiet, rustling, salving, semisoft, sibilant, small, softened, softening, soft-footed, softish, softly, softness, soft-spoken, soughing, spirant, spongelike, spongy, squashy, squeezable, squishy, strident, subdued, susurrant, susurrous, tender, unfit, untoughened, velvet, velvety, volume, warmhearted, whispering, woolly, wooly [N. Amer], yielding
+See also: brushed, cheeselike, clement, compressible, conciliative, conciliatory, continuant, cottony, cushioned, cushiony, demulcent, downlike, downy, dull, easy, emollient, euphonious, falling, flaccid, fleecy, flocculent, flossy, fluffy, fricative, gentle, hardness, hushed, intensity, light, little, loudness, low, low-toned, mellow, mellowed, mild, muffled, murmuring, murmurous, mushy, muted, napped, overstuffed, padded, palatal, palatalised [Brit], palatalized, permissive, pianissimo, pianissimo assai, qualitative, quiet, rustling, salving, semisoft, sibilant, small, softened, softening, soft-footed, softish, soft-spoken, soughing, spirant, spongelike, spongy, squashy, squeezable, squishy, strident, subdued, susurrant, susurrous, tender, unfit, untoughened, velvet, velvety, volume, warmhearted, warm-hearted, whispering, woolly, wooly [N. Amer], yielding

-Antonym: hard, hardened, loud
+Antonym: hard, hardened, loud, surd

 Encyclopedia: Soft